 The beauty of Autoregressive networks is that the same formulation applies to one dimensional, two dimensional and higher dimensional domains:

 What’s very odd about them however is that conventional networks always calculate a kind of similarity between the weights of the network and the input data.
 So for the more classical network, you have a sum of products.
 For a ConvNet you have a generalized form of similarity.
 However, with autoregressive networks, it’s just a multiplication of probabilities.
 Specifically, you try to predict the next pixel by multiplying all the probabilities of the pixels that came before it.

 The manner in that it works with images just looks contrived, unnatural and thus plain weird.
 It scans images like an old fashion cathode ray tube:

 So start from the top and then predict the current pixel based on the pixels that are scanned before it.
 If you read the papers, the results for generative models is that they all seem very blocky and digital.

-This network is so much in the fringes that it isn’t even mentioned in the Deep Learning book by Goodfellow et. al. Although the idea of autoregressive networks existed prior to Deep Learning book, it wasn’t as prominently used as it is today.
-There’s also not much tutorials on this, I have found a few though: http://sergeiturukin.com/2017/02/22/pixelcnn.html and https://github.com/tensorflow/magenta/blob/master/magenta/reviews/pixelrnn.md.
-But, its still difficult to get a good handle around and appreciate this approach.
+This network is so much in the fringes that it isn’t even mentioned in the Deep Learning book by Goodfellow et. al. Although the idea of autoregressive networks existed before the Deep Learning book, it wasn’t as prominently used as it is today.
+There’s also not many tutorials on this, I have found a few though http://sergeiturukin.com/2017/02/22/pixelcnn.html and https://github.com/tensorflow/magenta/blob/master/magenta/reviews/pixelrnn.md.
+But, it’s still difficult to get a good handle around and appreciate this approach.

 Here’s an interesting paper “Towards Learning to Learn Distributions” that explores the use of PixelCNN in meta-learning.